 While we can rejoice that God will deal with evil men who reject His Word, we may need to examine our attitudes toward Scripture, as well.

-How do you view the Bible?
-Do you see it as a cafeteria line where you pick and choose what you like?
-Do you cut and paste the Bible at will?
-Do you view it as merely a book of nice suggestions for living?
-Or do you view it as God’s Word and allow it to direct every area of your life?
+How do we view the Bible?
+Do we see it as a cafeteria line where we can pick and choose what we like?
+Do we cut and paste it at will?
+Do we view it as merely a book of nice suggestions for living?
+Or do we view it as God’s Word and allow it to direct every area of our lives?
+Continue reading →